Seanl80/natural_soap_company_v1/README.md

 I felt these were a vibrant contrast to my beige background picture.
 Originally I had my home page background picture displayed throughout the website but, especially with the pages that had images, I felt this clashed with my content so decided to go for a dark plain colour so I could let my content stand out more cleanly.
 I felt the rounded edges of the buttons and lowercase within the buttons felt more relaxed like the products.
+The toasts I kept a white background on so they would stand out as I have a timer for how long they appear for.

 ---